datweeds/debate/docs/chamber/index.md

         response to an opponent
         argument, where a debater
         either disagrees or refutes
-        a claim, warrant or impact,
+        a claim, warrant or impact
-        often by providing counter
-        evidence or demonstrating
-        flaws to the logic
     }

     class TURN {